A landing theorem for entire functions with bounded post-singular sets: Accumulation sets and landing properties of bounded-address filaments

-{In particular, it follows that for hairs our definition of the accumulation set agrees with the usual one.
-Recall from Lemma~\ref{lem:hairescape} that, if a bounded-address dreadlock is a hair, it must satisfy part~\ref{item:slowaddress} of Definition~\ref{defn:hair}.}
+In particular, it follows that for hairs our definition of the accumulation set agrees with the usual one.
+Recall by Observation~\ref{obs:boundedaddresshairs} that if a bounded-address filament is a hair, it must satisfy part~\ref{item:slowaddress} of Definition~\ref{defn:hair}.